Destiny Church leader Brian Tamaki attends anti-vax protest, police investigating - NZ Herald

-Police are investigating a Christchurch rally protesting against the Government's Covid-19 vaccination mandates and lockdowns, which was attended by the controversial Destiny Church leader.
+Police are investigating a Christchurch rally protesting against the Government's Covid-19 vaccination mandates and lockdowns, which was attended by controversial Destiny Church leader Brian Tamaki.

 On Saturday, a rally was held in Hagley Park and was followed by a march down Riccarton Rd.